winitzki/scall/tutorial/programming_dhall.md

 Error: ❰Sort❱ has no type, kind, or sort
 ```
-This prevents Dhall from defining recursive kind-polymorphic type constructors.
-For example, Dhall cannot implement an analog of `List` that works with types of arbitrary kinds.
+This prevents Dhall from defining kind-polymorphic type constructors that work with arbitrary kinds.

 There was at one time an effort to change Dhall and to make `Kind` values more similar to `Type` values, so that one could have more freedom with functions with `Kind` parameters.
 But that effort was abandoned after it was discovered that it would [break the consistency of Dhall's type system](https://github.com/dhall-lang/dhall-haskell/pull/563#issuecomment-426474106).